fowlslegs/qubes-misc/README.md

-# qubes-misc
-Miscellaneous things for Qubes
+See https://groups.google.com/forum/#!topic/qubes-users/4dnNv5eYgq4 for instructions on use.